PaulWay/openscad_work/libs/README.md

   - `half_cylinder(height, radius)`
   - `cylinder_segment(height, radius, angle=360)`
   - `pipe_rt_segment(radius, thickness, height, angle)`
+- **Cylinders going places**
+  - `cylinder_from_to(from, to, d, r)`
+    - A cylinder from a source 3D place to a destination 3D place.
+This is achieved by moving and then rotating a cylinder into position.
+  - `rounded_cylinder_from_to(from, to, d, r)`
+    - The same thing but with spheres on the ends.
+Really easy because this is just a `hull()` operation on two spheres; this may be at the expense of CGAL computation.
+Note that the `from` and `to` coordinates are the _centres_ of the spheres, not the tips.
+  - `cylinder_xyzs(x1, y1, x2, y2, height, r)`
+    - A cylinder, going from `[x1, y1, 0]` to `[x2, y2, height]`.
+The
+      cylinder is sheared and translated, so its top and bottom are still parallel to the XY plane.
+Again, the X and Y coordinates are the _centres_ of the cylinders, not the outside edges.
 - **Toroids and pipe bends**
   - `torus(outer, inner, x_stretch=1, angle=360)`
   - `toroidal_pipe(bend_radius, pipe_i_radius, thickness, angle=360)`